appleimax1/PasteFlow/README.md

 * **Bilingual Interface**: Fully supports both **English** (default) and **Russian** languages.
 The interface language can be changed easily in the app preferences under the General tab.
 * **Clipboard History**: Stores history of text, links, and images.
 Fast search and paste in one click.
 * **Snippet Library**: Create folders and templates for frequently used text, commands, or links with macro support.
-* **App Exclusion List**: Specify applications from which the clipboard history should not be recorded (e.g., password managers).

 ---